Date: Friday, November 14, 2014

 From Homer's The Odyssey to Mark Twain's The Adventures of Huckleberry Finn to vision quests, walkabouts, and motorcycle journeys spanning continents, the idea of the journey into truth appears again and again in folktales, history, and literary works.
 After an exciting overview of the journey theme (much group participation), each workshop participant will create a character to start on a Corps-of-Discovery journey through landscape, space, and time.
 Join us at the trailhead!

 Everyone hates collaborative projects.
 Well, let’s have some fun writing with other writers for a change, to see how merging your own creative genius with others’ words can sometimes soar beyond what you might have crafted individually.
-After we consider together examples of collaborative artistry, you'll get time to write with classmates, friends, or teachers, as well as with total strangers.
-And the sky’s the limit for what you can write with others in this workshop: poetry, a short story, a collaborative blog or Tweet, a persuasive essay or great speech, and/or even a one-act screen play!
-Then you and your artistic co-creator(s) will have the opportunity to share your work together at the open-mike session after lunch.
+You’ll have a chance to write with classmates, friends, or teachers, as well as with total strangers.
+And the sky’s the limit for what you can write with others in this workshop: poetry, a short story, a persuasive essay or inspiring speech, and/or even a one-act screenplay!
+Then you and your artistic co-creator(s) will have the opportunity to share your work together at the open-mic session after lunch.

 David Carithers is an Associate Professor of English, teaching at UTM since 2004.
 David received an M.A. from Western Carolina University in 2000 and a Ph.D. from the University of North Carolina at Greensboro in 2004.
 He is Director of the West Tennessee Writing Project, has published essays on music and rhetoric, and enjoys making music with friends.

-Anna H. Clark is a faculty member in the Department of English and Modern Foreign Languages at The University of Tennessee at Martin where she also serves as co¬coordinator of the Hortense Parrish Writing Center.
-She received an M.A. in English from The University of Missouri and has done additional graduate work at The University of Mississippi.
-She teaches composition and literature courses at UT Martin and leads interdisciplinary travel-study experiences primarily to Great Britain, Italy, and France.
-For sixteen years, Anna served as an advisor for Writers' Guild, a group of UT Martin students and interested community writers who met weekly to write and discuss their work.
-Her poetry has appeared in state and regional publications.
+Anna Clark, who views teaching, writing, reading, and travel as creative acts, is a faculty member in the Department of English and Modern Foreign Languages at The University of Tennessee at Martin, where she also serves as co-coordinator of the Hortense Parrish Writing Center.
+She earned the M.A. in English from The University of Missouri and has done additional graduate work at The University of Mississippi.
+She teaches composition and literature courses at UT Martin and is a traveler who has led numerous UT Martin-sponsored travel-study experiences.
+She loves being a part of gatherings when writers are “on fire” with creative ideas.

 Tim Hacker has been around language and foreign language all his life.
-His mother was the child of an immigrant, and she grew up speaking German at home.
+His mother was the child of immigrants, and she grew up speaking German at home.
 Tim himself majored in Spanish and Portuguese as an undergraduate.
 He began his career teaching English as a Second Language with the Peace Corps in Thailand, where he became quite adept at Thai, and in Sri Lanka, where he learned a little bit of Sinhala and Tamil.
-For the past 22 years he has taught college-level English Composition, the last 14 of them at the University of Tennessee at Martin.
+For the past 19 years he has taught English Composition, the last nine of them at the University of Tennessee at Martin.

 Tiana Page teaches 11th grade American Literature at Riverside High School in Decaturville, TN.
 She has previously taught 6-8 grade English, Social Studies, and Reading.
-She teaches a developmental writing course at Jackson State Community College part-time and is also teaching an extended course on creating a website this Fall through UT Parsons.
-She is a Youth & Community Programs Coordinator for WTWP, planning and leading young writers’ workshops.
+She teaches a developmental writing course at Jackson State Community College part-time and has taught website creation through UT Martin Parsons Center.
+She is a Youth and Community Programs Coordinator for WTWP, planning and leading young writers’ workshops.
 She holds a B.A. from UT Martin in Criminal Justice and Education.
 She is passionate about her family and her students, making it her mission to encourage both to succeed in life!